Jiinja/Lazar-Game/README.md

   - Lazar gun object can be moved around and rotated
   - Lazars reflect off all sides of walls
   - Custom texture for the lazar beam
+  - Note: reflections are calculated when lazars are shot and/or reflecting off surfaces so when moving walls they can act a bit weird
 - Lazar Gun
   - The lazar gun spawns in the grey area under "Lazar Gun"
   - Always able to be moved and rotated
   - Custom texture
   - Always stays inside the screen bounds
 - Pause/play button
-  - Hit play to lock all walls in place and begin shooting lazars
+  - Hit play tobegin shooting lazars
-  - Hit pause to get rid of lazars and move walls around
+  - Hit pause to get rid of lazars
 - Reset button
   - Hit the reset button on the bottom right to reset the game